GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (143) .md

 **At Higher Tiers**: As seen above, a higher tier provides several benefits.

 **Critical Failure**: Your words have no noticable effect and have managed to convince the target of your attempt to bewitch them.

+#### Bestride

+**Minimum Tier**: 3

+**Casting Time**: 1 reaction, which you take in response to a creature moving by magical means

+**Range**: 10 yards

+**Effect**: You manage to hook yourself to the creature within range, appearing in phsyical contact with them at their destination (treat as a brawl).

+**At Higher Tiers**: When cast at higher tiers, the range of the spell in yards becomes the spell's becomes the spell's tier squared.
+Additionally, if you get a critical success with the spell check- the range is further increased by your [Magic] score.

+**Critical Failure**: You nearly split yourself intwain.
+This inflicts a crushing attack against you with a bonus equal to the spell's tier for the purpose of determining if it is a critical hit.
+Then, you must perform an incapacitation save, even if you are not normally subject to one, but gain a bonus to this save equal to your [Magic] bonus.

 #### Blast Lightning